Plumbing contractors in

 Frequently Asked Questions

-How much does a plumbing license cost in Maine?
+What does a Master Plumber license cost in Maine?

-How long does it take to become a licensed plumber in Maine?
+How long does plumber licensing take in Maine?

-Do I need a permit for water heater replacement in Auburn?
+Do I need permits for water heater replacement in Auburn?

-Yes, Auburn requires plumbing permits for water heater installations and replacements.
-Permits obtained through Auburn Code Enforcement Office with fees typically $75-150 depending on project scope and inspections required.
+Yes, Auburn requires permits for water heater replacement.
+Obtain permits through Auburn Code Enforcement Office before starting work.
+Inspection required upon completion, with 24-hour notice required.

 Plumbing contractors in Auburn